aliaagamall/learn-docker-with-aliaa/lesson-2-basic-commands.md

 ## Overview

 This lesson focuses on the basic Docker commands needed to build, run, and manage containers.
-We will explain each command, detailing its required and optional components, and then demonstrate their use with a simple Python Flask application.
+I will explain each command, detailing its required and optional components, and then demonstrate their use with a simple Python Flask application.
 Finally, I will provide a simplified diagram with a trace of the Dockerfile execution to illustrate how the image is built.

 ## Basic Docker Commands